Eren64bit/TensR/README.md

 # Tensr

 **Tensr** is a modern, extensible C++ tensor library for numerical and scientific computing.
 It provides efficient N-dimensional arrays, zero-copy tensor views, broadcasting, slicing, reshaping, lazy evaluation, and more, all with a clean, type-safe API using modern C++17 features.
+CUDA acceleration is available for fast elementwise operations on supported hardware.

 ---